SYSC3110/project-teamtoyin/ReadMe.txt

 -When the message is traversing the topology it is represented by a red ball beside the current node.
 When the message gets to its destination node, it is represented by a green ball also beside the current node.

 New features:
--Import: Now you can import an xml file into the simulation.
+- Import: Now you can import an xml file into the simulation.
--Export Topology: used to export the topology as a png file.
+- Export Topology: used to export the topology as a png file.
--save: you can now save the topology as an xml document.
+- Save: you can now save the topology as an xml document.

 Algorithm.java:
 -This class was modified to account for the above change of stepping from one node to the next.